 - Using a stand mixer fitted with a paddle attachment cream the butter, brown sugar, and sugar on medium speed for 1-2 minutes.
 Add the egg, corn syrup, and vanilla extract and mix until combined.

 - Add the flour, cocoa, cornstarch, baking powder, baking soda, and salt.
 Mix until the dough comes together.

 - Using a 1/3 cup, portion the dough into round balls.
 Use a tablespoon to create an indent in each brownie dough ball.

 - Take 1 frozen peanut butter disk and wrap the brownie cookie dough around it so that the peanut butter ball is now in the center and the brownie cookie dough is surrounding the entire peanut butter dough.
 Roll into a ball and place 6 balls on the baking sheet.
 Using the palm of your hand press down on each ball until it creates a thick disk, like a hockey puck.

-- Bake for 10-13 minutes or until edges are set and the center is no longer shiny.
+- Bake for 13-15 minutes or until edges are set and the tops appear sort of crackly.
 Do not overbake.
-Remove from the oven and cool on the pan for 10 minutes before transferring to a wire rack to cool.
+Remove from the oven and cool on the pan for 10 minutes before transferring to a wire rack to cool completely.